 It's no secret that Fitbit makes some of the best, most beloved fitness trackers around.
 The company was a bit late to the smartwatch game, but it now offers some of the best smartwatches that you can buy for Android or iOS.
 After the lackluster reception of its Ionic smartwatch, Fitbit redoubled its efforts with the Versa and Sense lines, developing devices that were not only feature-packed but showcased premium designs and built quality.
-Despite all of these new products, the company that is most known for its fitness bands hadn't released an all-new tracker design in over two years when the Inspire line came out.
+Despite all of these new products, the company most known for its fitness bands hadn't released an all-new tracker design in over two years when the Inspire line came out.
 That is, until now.

 As a known proponent of fitness trackers, I was extremely excited to get the chance to write this Fitbit Luxe review.
 I know I'm not the only one either — my colleague Jerry Hildenbrand recently wrote about how he is looking for the next great fitness band that he can buy for his wife.
 But is the Luxe that ideal fitness tracker?
 For some, yes, but not for all.

 In its marketing materials, Fitbit is clearly focusing on a couple of key areas for this device — fashion and wellness.
 The Luxe is an interesting hybrid device, with the size and feature set of the Inspire 2, the price tag of the Charge 4, and style and design cues clearly borrowed from the Sense.
 In some respects, it's a jack of all trades, master of none, but I don't mean that as a slight.
 Even though you can get better specs from lower-priced devices, that's not what this tracker is all about.
-It is meant to motivate you, to be worn with pride, and be envied by others.
+It is intended to motivate you, to be worn with pride, and be envied by others.

 - Most fashionable Fitbit ever